[Post updated on 03/09/2021]

 At the end of this phase you have the third checkpoint (C).
 On this checkpoint you should document the following items:

-This is the final phase of the PoC, and it is strategically done 5 days before you reach the 30 days trial, and the reason for that is because you want to have a spare time to make your final decision if you want to keep using Security Center Standard Tier or not, and if not you can rollback to Free tier.
+This is the final phase of the PoC, and it is strategically done 5 days before you reach the 30 days trial, and the reason for that is because you want to have a spare time to make your final decision if you want to keep using Azure Defender or not, and if not you can rollback to ASC Free tier.
 This is the time to re-engage the stakeholders, present the results, and the benefits of adopting Security Center in production.

 At the end of this phase you have the last checkpoint (D).
 On this checkpoint you should document the following items:

 You must be a registered user to add a comment.
 If you've already registered, sign in.
 Otherwise, register and sign in.